 Mastering The Art of Traditional Matcha Preparation

 Traditional matcha preparation may seem elaborate with its bamboo tools, precise water temperature, and specific whisking technique, but once you get the hang of it, whisking up a bowl of Matcha tea is a delightful and delicious ritual.
-If you’d like to make Matcha with the traditional utensils you can find them in our store or on our website.
+If you’d like to make Matcha with the traditional utensils, you can find them in our store or on our website.

-How to Make Traditional Matcha Green Tea
+How to Make Traditional Matcha Tea at Home

-The art of matcha preparation is easier than you think and it is worth mastering this treasured ritual to create authentic, perfectly brewed matcha tea.
+The art of matcha preparation is easier than you think, and it is worth mastering this treasured ritual to create authentic, perfectly brewed matcha tea.
 Traditional matcha is simply matcha powder whisked with hot water.
 To truly appreciate its complex flavors – nutty, grassy, sweet yet savory – opt for the highest quality matcha available.
-Follow our step-by-step instructions below to brew matcha in the traditional way and you’ll be whisking up frothy, delicious matcha in no time.
+Follow our step-by-step instructions below to brew matcha in the traditional way, and you’ll be whisking up frothy, delicious matcha in no time.

 • High-quality Ceremonial Grade Matcha